aeternity/aeternity/docs/cuda-miner.md

 - CUDA toolkit installation
 - CUDA miner install
-- Epoch node configuration
+- Aeternity node configuration

 The documentation in this section is tested on:
-- Epoch version 1.0.0-rc2
+- Aeternity node version 1.0.0-rc2
 - CUDA toolkit version 9.2
 - AWS p2.xlarge instance with 16GB EBS
 - Ubuntu 16.04.4
 - non-root user with `ALL` sudo privileges

-Make sure the `epoch` node is stopped to speedup the installation process.
+Make sure the Aeternity node is stopped to speedup the installation process.

 ### CUDA toolkit installation